govau/notify-client-python/DOCUMENTATION.md

 #### phone_number (required)

 The phone number of the recipient of the text message.
-This can be a UK or international number.
+This can be a Australian or international number.

 #### template_id (required)

-Sign in to [GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __Templates__ page to find the template ID.
+Sign in to [Notify](https://notify.gov.au) and go to the **Templates** page to find the template ID.

 #### personalisation (optional)